The Emperor Tarot Card Meanings (Upright & Reversed)

 In Latin, major arcana translates to “big secrets” and each of the 22 cards in this section of the Rider-Waite-Smith tarot deck represents an important life lesson we must all face at some point.
 The Emperor, arcanum 4, is no different.

 When The Emperor appears upright in a reading, you are being called to embody that masculine, leader energy.
 What area of your life do you need to show up in with a direct, focused, organised energy, in a no-nonsense kind of way?

 Maybe you’ve been trusted with a responsibility that demands that kind of presence, or maybe you’re about to launch a personal project where you’re going to have to boss up.
 You’re going to need to follow your dreams by implementing some method and strategy to see them happen.

-The Emperor is the card of authority, discipline, structure, and drive.
+When pulled in the upright position, The Emperor is associated with authority, discipline, structure, and drive.

 What does the upright Emperor mean in a love reading?